nobe4/gh-not/README.md

 `gh-not` fetches the notifications from GitHub and saves them in a local cache.

 The `sync` command applies the rules to the notifications and performs the specified actions.
-It's recommended to run this regularly, e.g. with a cron job.
+It's recommended to run this regularly, see [this section](#automatic-fetching)

 The other commands are used to interact with the local cache.
 It uses `gh api`-equivalent to modify the notifications on GitHub's side.